Yanyanxmucs/Homepage/README.md

 I obtained my Bachelor's degree from [University of Electronic Science and Technology of China](http://www.uestc.edu.cn), in 2004.

-I worked at Nokia Japan R&D center as a research engineer (2009-2010) in the Imaging Software Team led by Jiunn Bay, and [Panasonic Singapore Lab](http://www.prdcsg.panasonic.com.sg/) as a project leader (2011) in the Meida Processing Group led by Shengmei Shen.
+I worked at Nokia Japan R&D center as a research engineer (2009-2010) in the Imaging Software Team led by Jiunn Bay, and [Panasonic Singapore Lab](http://www.prdcsg.panasonic.com.sg/) as a project leader (2011) in the Media Processing Group led by Shengmei Shen.
 I have  published more than 80 papers in the international journals and conferences including the IEEE T-PAMI, IJCV, IEEE T-IP, IEEE T-MM, IEEE T-AC, IEEE T-CYB, IEEE T-ITS, PR, ICCV, ECCV, ACM MM, AAAI, etc.

 My interests focus on computer vision and pattern recognition, especially the following topics.